 Home > Our Work > State EV Policy > Pennsylvania EV Policy

 Pennsylvania has taken important steps toward an electrified transportation future.
-They include actions by the state government, local governments, and private sector, including utilities and EV related companies, in partnership with non-governmental organizations and other stakeholders.
+This includes actions by the state government, local governments, and private sector, including utilities and EV-related companies, in partnership with non-governmental organizations and other stakeholders.

-Learn more about the policies, strategies, and partners can help Pennsylvania accelerate electrification in our Pennsylvania EV Policy Landscape.
+Learn more about the policies, strategies, and partners that can help Pennsylvania accelerate electrification in our Pennsylvania EV Policy Landscape.
 This document reflects input from a wide range of on-the-ground stakeholders and builds upon the insights of previous roadmaps and guidance documents, including those developed by the EC.
-It reviews transportation’s current impacts to public health, safety, and the economy, and it identifies a set of high-impact areas of engagement.
+It reviews transportation’s current impacts on public health, safety, and the economy.
+It also identifies a set of high-impact areas of engagement.

-We brought together 120 electric vehicle policymakers, industry experts, and advocates for a day-long discussion in August 2020 about how to accelerate EV policy in Pennsylvania.
+In August 2020, the EC brought together 120 electric vehicle policymakers, industry experts, and advocates for a day-long discussion about how to accelerate EV policy in Pennsylvania.
+See a full list of speakers, slides, and a recording of the event.

 Amy Malaki is the Director of Partnerships and Policy at SkyNRG and SkyNRG Americas, pioneering global leaders in sustainable aviation fuel production and supply.
 Prior to SkyNRG, Amy was the Associate Director for the transportation portfolio at the ClimateWorks Foundation where she developed philanthropic investment strategies to advance a sustainable, equitable and low-carbon mobility system.
 She also pioneered the organization’s international aviation decarbonization strategy.
 Prior to that she focused on Asia business development at Better Place, a Silicon Valley electric vehicle network startup.
 She has a B.A. in Chinese and China studies from the University of Washington and an M.A. in international policy studies (energy and environment) from Stanford University.